paulzerkel/pres-tfs-builds/README.md

 Builds in TFS
 -------------
-Used for automated builds for code stored within Team Foundation System
+Used for automated builds for code stored within Team Foundation System.

-Components include
+Components include:
 * Team Foundation Server
 	* Application Tier.
 The general TFS install is the entry point for recieving build requests.
 * Build Server